Avaya Holdings Corp. (AVYA) with a beta value of 1.40 appears to be a promising investment opportunity.

 Sponsored

-Over the past five-year period, the drop rate of yearbook sales for the company of the Technology sector was -4.30%.
+During the last 5-year period, the sales drop of Technology Sector giant was -4.30%.
 Company’s average yearly earnings per share was noted 97.30% at the time writing.
 With a float of $83.40 million, this company’s outstanding shares have now reached $85.60 million.

-Considering the fact that the conglomerate employs 8063 people, you should pay attention to its efficiency factor.
+Let’s determine the extent of company efficiency that accounts for 8063 employees.
 In terms of profitability, gross margin is +50.15, operating margin of +7.06, and the pretax margin is +0.07.

 Avaya Holdings Corp.
 (AVYA) Breakdown of a Key Holders of the stock